saravanak/labs/diary/blog/2023-12-09-playing-with-data-and-candles.md

 repeating the entire game from the start.
 The intention was to make the user do repeatable analysis and hence I was brought in.
 So I made this simple result collection stuff in `jq`.
 After the execution, a json file will be generated which contains the phone numbers for all the problems.
-This was a nice excerise in configuration and externalization
+This was a nice exercise in configuration and externalization

 ### TODO